Worship Series

 Lord, provide healing, peace, strength, comfort, and understanding…

-Aaron Byers (Helen Cantrell's son) - Diagnosed with Metastatic Malignant Melanoma.
+Aaron Byers - Diagnosed with Metastatic Melanoma.
+Prayers for continued treatment.

-Casey Ishmael (Morgan’s neighbor) – Recovering from a motorcycle accident with a broken back, all ribs, and cheekbone.
+Casey Ishmael (Morgan’s neighbor) – Recovering from a paralyzing motorcycle accident.
 Prayers for healing, strength, and a quick recovery.

 Eddie Hensen - Recently diagnosed with stage 2 kidney cancer.
 Please keep me in your prayers—for healing, strength, and peace.